wemake-services/wemake-python-styleguide/README.md

 Strict linting offers the following benefits to developers and companies:
 1. Ensures consistency - no matter who works on it, the end product will always be the same dependable code
 2. Helps avoid potential bugs - strict rules make sure that you don't contradict/make a fool of yourself in the future
-3. Reduces time for code reviews and revisions - no more refactoring to make the code readable.
+3. Efficient code reviews - each piece of code has a similar familiar style and syntax.
 If it passes all the checks, there's little left to review!
+4. Less code revisions - strict linting ensures that you don't have to re-write the codebase again and again

 ## What we are about